Kym L. Pasqualini is the founder and former CEO of Nation's Missing Children Organization and National Center for

 It has been nearly 25 years since two best friends left their apartment in Glendale, Ariz., and never returned.
 On May 26, 1996, the young women walked to the corner market and were never seen alive again.

-20-year-old Diana Shawcroft and 19-year-old Jennifer Lueth had recently moved to the Phoenix/Glendale area of Arizona from Loveland, Colo.
-They were living with Diana's older sister Tina Frigo.
+20-year-old Diana Shawcroft and 19-year-old Jennifer Lueth had recently moved to the Phoenix/Glendale area of Arizona from Loveland, Colorado.
+They were living with Diana's older sister, Tina Frigo.
 The girls had been inseparable growing up.

 Shortly after moving to Arizona, Diana began working at Discover Card and Jenny at Burger King.
 Things were off to a good start.
 Jenny called her parents, Bob and Deb Leuth, in Loveland nearly every day.

 The evening of their disappearance, Diana told Tina that she and Jenny were taking a quick walk up to the local convenience store in the vicinity of the 5900 block of Camelback in Glendale.
 She said they planned to buy cigarettes and soda and would return soon.
 It was the last time Tina saw her little sister Diana, or her best friend Jenny.

 Initially, there wasn't a cause for real concern when the two girls did not arrive back home that evening.
 Life was an adventure and, being new to the area, they looked forward to making new friends.
 However, by the following morning, Tina began to worry when she noticed the two had not taken anything with them.
 When Tina realized their makeup was left in the apartment (which they never left home without), she contacted her father, Rodger Shawcroft, who lives locally, and her mother, Kathy Shawcroft, who still resided in Colorado at the time.
 The word that the girls were missing then quickly made its way to Jenny's parents, Robert and Deborah Lueth, who were also Colorado residents.
 Panic set in.

 The Police Report